 Since 1990, the Latino/Hispanic community has grown almost ten-fold in Georgia.
 Against this demographic background, the Foundation Center issued a study in 2011 to understand US Foundation giving and giving trends to Latinos in the country.
 It remains the only study of its kind.
-The study found that dollars intented to benefit Latinos have remain stagnant at around 1%.
-Out of this 1%, the Western region on the United States, received the largest share (42%) with the vast majority of this funding going to California.
+The study found that dollars intended to benefit Latinos have remained stagnant at around 1%.
+Out of this 1%, the Western region of the United States received the largest share (42%) with the vast majority of this funding going to California.

 The Southeast is the region with the smallest market share in funding (both from private foundations and corporate foundations) with Georgia receiving only 0.7% of the 1% of funding allocated to Latinos nationally.

 In Georgia, there are dozens of small nonprofits and community organizations working with Latinos that face significant challenges when building capacity and acquiring funding to support their programs and initiatives.